What is Business Email Compromise

 How does Business Email Compromise work?

-Since the threat actor launches Business Email Compromise attacks merely through social engineering, it doesn’t require sophisticated tools.
+Since the threat actor launches Business Email Compromise (BEC) attacks merely through social engineering, it doesn’t require sophisticated tools.
 Depending upon the target and the level of motivation, the attacker plans his attack accordingly, which is why this attack occurs in various ways such as:

 - Exploiting trusted relationships with vendors, partners, or employees.